 If you can't see the organization you are looking for, find out what could be the possible reasons.

-You can see and manage who joined your organization on Codacy in the People section.
+You can see and manage who joined your organization on Codacy in the People page.

 - Allow new people to join: team members with access on the Git provider will be able to join Codacy automatically and your billing will be updated accordingly.

 - New people request to join: team members need to request access in order to be able to join Codacy.
-In can override this setting for organization owners.
+You can override this setting for organization owners.

 Updates on the Git provider